It’s useful to rotate a range of different types of cooking methods to ensure that your diet remains varied and enjoyable!

 Popular foods that are cooked using a sous vide machine include steak, fish, chicken and pork.

 Stir-frying is one the quickest methods of cooking.
-Stir fries are a Chinese cooking method and usually involve ingredients cut into similar sizes, including meat, noodles, vegetables and spices cooked in an oil, and often have a sauce added to them.
+Stir fries are an Asian cooking method and usually involve ingredients cut into similar sizes, including meat, noodles, vegetables and spices cooked in oil, and often have a sauce added to them.

 When steaming, the ingredients don’t usually physically touch the water, but are cooked in the steam of the hot water.
 Typically vegetables and fish are cooked in this way and steaming them helps to retain their nutrients, flavour and juices.